SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ## Research
 ### Methodology
  For this project, I researched several sources related to game AI.
 Through these researches, I learnt important principles, techniques, and practical examples of applications.
-I created the AI ​​system of "Project Ebonkeep" using YouTube tutorials from great game developers such as Gorka Games, Ali Elzoheiry, and Matt Aspland.And also i researched official Unreal Engine documentation, and information available on Unreal Engine Dev community page.
+I created the AI ​​system of "Ebonkeep" using YouTube tutorials from great game developers such as Gorka Games, Ali Elzoheiry, and Matt Aspland.
+And also i researched official Unreal Engine documentation, and information available on Unreal Engine Dev community page.

 Through this research, I was able to:
 - Get a deep understanding of Behavior Trees